aws-samples/aws-systems-manager-database-voice-commands/README.md

   * parameter open cursors for sample instance in virginia

   * check alert log of sample instance in virginia

+  * show top session by cpu for sample instance in virginia

-  * reboot sample instance in virginia
+  * reboot sample instance in virginia mfa <mfa token>

-  * failover sample instance in virginia
+  * failover sample instance in virginia mfa <mfa token>